mrmekon/snitch-el/README.md

 installed, since `helm-M-x-execute-command' is often somewhere in the stack.

+snitch has not been tested with IPv6.

+snitch has not been tested with inbound connections.
+In theory, it can prevent the creation of a listening socket.
+Once a socket is open, though, it would not be able to monitor incoming connections to the socket.

 === TODO ===

  - send notifications in batches?
  - interactive prompts?
  - handle service strings as port numbers
  - ensure the inverted negation rules make sense
  - automated test suite
  - publish on gitwhatever
  - publish on MELPA?
  - profit!

 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;